Author: Grow Schools, formerly Charter School Capital

 The Five Layers of School Safety

+If you missed this important live presentation, we wanted to make sure that you had an opportunity to watch the slideshow and listen to the recording at your own pace, and when it fits your schedule.
 In this webinar, we covered important topics around safety and security for schools, specifically looking at security challenges in charter schools.
 We were honored to be joined by Gary Sigrist, a nationally known speaker, consultant, author and expert on emergency preparedness.
 His career spans more than 30 years as an educator, administrator and police officer.
 His background in both education and law enforcement gives him a unique perspective on safety and preparedness, which he brings to his work with clients of Safeguard Risk Solutions.

 Watch this free webinar to learn about school safety measures, emergency planning, threat assessment, and more!